shobeir/fakhraei_tcbb2014/README.txt

   year={2014},
   }

-To run the files you need to install Probabilistic Soft Logic (PSL) first.
+To run the files you need to install Probabilistic Soft Logic (PSL) prerequisites first.
 Please read the instructions here for details: https://github.com/linqs/psl/wiki

 You can then run the first experiment using 'run.sh'.
 Please change that file to run the other experiments.